 Repair, renovation, repackaging, and recycling, are examples of reverse logistics activities that can lessen the logistical impact on the environment.

-There is many process where reverse logistics helps the climate:
+There are many processes where reverse logistics helps the climate:

 Return policy and procedure